 - Instagram: It is a visually driven social media network that has a younger audience.
 If you belong to industries like fashion, cosmetics, food or art, this platform will work very well for your business.
 Get your Instagram marketing guide here.
 (Content-Type: High-res images, stories, and quotes)

 4. Which social media platforms are best for advertising?

 A captivating aspect concerning social media advertising is that there is virtually no limit to your ability to scale.
 It can help you reach thousands of people without having to wait for them to search for your keywords or read your blogs.

 But that doesn't mean that you start throwing money away by advertising on all the social media networks!

 Every week new social media networks come out, but not every one of them will help you draw in a considerable number of customers for your business.
 Most of them will never even gain any traction.

-Subsequently, if you want to maximize your social media advertising budget and abstain from wasting money, it becomes essential for you to make a savvy choice of social media platform!
+Subsequently, if you want to maximize your social media advertising budget and abstain from wasting money, it becomes essential for you to make a savvy choice of social media marketing platform!

 I'd suggest you start with choosing from among the most popular platforms, at that point once you have beneficial frameworks running, you can look at allocating a percentage of your budget toward more experimental campaigns.

 In 2018, Facebook, Instagram, Twitter, Pinterest, LinkedIn, and Snapchat are six distinctive social media channels where you can start advertising and produce steady ROI.

 5. Can creativity impact marketing cost & return on investment?